 Anyone can catch rubella if they're exposed to the virus and haven't been vaccinated.
-Pregnant women face serious risk, because rubella can cause serious complications in unborn babies.
+Pregnant women face serious risks because rubella can cause serious complications to the baby during pregnancy.

 The most serious of these could happen during pregnancy, when the virus can pass from mother to baby in the womb.
 The risk is highest during the first 3 months of pregnancy.

-Babies who are infected can have serious birth defects, called congenital rubella syndrome (CRS).
-This is very rare in the United States, but you can get it if you're infected with rubella while traveling to another country where the virus spreads.
+Babies who are infected can have serious birth defects called congenital rubella syndrome (CRS).
+This is very rare in the United States, but a baby can get it if they travel to another country where the virus spreads.